 Preheat oven to 180°C (350°F).
-Bring a large pot of water to the boil, then salt.
+Bring a large pot of water to a boil, then salt.
 Peel and cut the potatoes into small chunks and cook until a knife can pierce the centre.
 While the potatoes are cooking, put the eggs on to boil.
 As soon as the water boils, time the eggs for 5 minutes, then drain and cool under cold water for a few seconds, then plunge into a bowl of cold water with ice cubes.
 Set aside for now.

-To make the fish pie filling, melt the butter in a large pot over a medium/high heat, then add the flour and stir constantly for 1 minute to cook out the flour taste.
+To make the fish pie filling, melt the butter in a large pot over medium/high heat, then add the flour and stir constantly for 1 minute to cook out the flour taste.
 Add the bay leaf, mustard and nutmeg, and season with a little salt and pepper.
 Mix well and then pour in 2 cups of cold milk.
-Cook over a medium/low heat, stirring constantly.
+Cook over medium/low heat, stirring constantly.
 I use a wooden spoon to get the clumps from around the edges of the pot, then a whisk to smooth it out.
 Once the sauce gets thick (I would best describe the consistency as in-between a thick custard and Greek yoghurt), remove from the heat and discard the bay leaf.